ryandemo/StarWarsShipViewer/Tutorial/CodebaseWalkthrough.md

 	"cost_in_credits": "1000000000000",
 }
 ```
 Notice that `cost_in_credits` is in snake case while `costInCredits` in our `Starship` `struct` is in lowerCamelCase.
 Swift's `Codable` protocol, which `Starship` conforms to, allows for automatic generation of the correct JSON keys when you turn on a specific option.
 We will cover that in the Networking section.
+However, for more custom initialization in Swift, check out the short writeup on [custom inits](./CustomInit.md).

 Swift object types are `struct`s and `class`es.
 A `struct` is a value type, meaning copies have independent state and the data is thread safe.
 A `class` has shared, mutable state. `struct`s are more efficient in Swift and get certain functionality for free, like initializers.